Pristiq and Alcohol: Everything You Need to Know

 Only professional treatment and good coping skills can actually assist you in processing your thoughts and moods and managing depression in the long run.

-Risk of Developing Co-Occurring Substance Use Disorder
+Risk of Developing Co-occurring Substance Use Disorder

 You are at greater risk of developing a substance use disorder if you suffer from depression.
 According to experts, the risk of developing SUD is double compared to those without depression.